Timeshare Owners FAQ’s

 Looking For Answers?

-We, at Doctor Timeshare, understand how confusing it can be to sort through the options in the timeshare resale market.
+We, at Doctor Timeshare, understand how confusing it can be to sort through the options in the timeshare resale and rental markets.
 This need for information is why we have developed this Frequently Asked Questions page.

-No one can accurately determine a specific length of time within which your property will sell.
+No one can accurately determine a specific length of time within which your timeshare will sell.
 There are many factors that will influence the resale of your timeshare including your home-resort location, timeshare season, unit size, demand, and of course, if your asking price is in accordance with the resale market values.
 In short, the higher you list the price, the longer it will take to sell.
 If you need to move the timeshare quickly, then a lower price will draw timeshare buyers.

 Yes!
 Regardless of when or where you purchased your timeshare, you are entitled to resell it.

 No. You cannot resell if your timeshare is still under financing.
 The ownership must be debt free in order that Marriott Vacation Worldwide approves the transaction.

 You should have your owner documents ready, such as the original purchase and sales agreement, to verify your ownership information.
 We will need details such as the specific week owned, usage, unit size, location.